 Other licenses

-1. “Excluded moneylender” is defined in section 2 of the Moneylenders Act.
+2 “Excluded moneylender” is defined in section 2 of the Moneylenders Act.
 “Accredited investors” is defined in Section 4A of the Securities and Futures Act.

 Residence

 Under Singapore law, whether a company is resident in Singapore is relevant for tax purposes.
-The test for tax residency for a company set out in the Income Tax Act (Cap.
-134) is whether "control and management" of its business is exercised in Singapore.
-Where "control and management" is exercised is a question of fact but is usually exercised through the meetings of the board of directors of the company.
+The test for tax residency for a company set out in the Income Tax Act 1947 ("Income Tax Act") is whether the "control and management" of its business is exercised in Singapore.
+Where "control and management" is exercised is a question of fact but is usually exercised through the meetings of the company's board of directors.
 Being a resident for the purposes of "service of process" is determined by certain rules relating to whether a company is carrying out business (discussed below) and whether it is registered.

 Therefore, execution, delivery, performance or enforcement of the company's own finance documents does not result in that company being "resident" in Singapore.

-Subject to tax
+Subject to Singapore tax

-The question of where the income is sourced depends on the nature of the income and case's facts and circumstances.
+The question of where the income is sourced depends on the nature of the income and the case's facts and circumstances.
 Generally, the income is regarded as sourced at the place where the income-producing activities take place.
 For example, this may be where the operations are conducted or where the contracts are concluded in the case of trade or business income.
 As such, in general, if the lender, arranger, facility agent or security agent executes, delivers, performs or enforces finance documents in Singapore, this may potentially give rise to a Singapore income tax risk for the lender, although the level of risk (if any) would depend on the facts and circumstances of the particular case.

 There are also rules that provide for certain payments to be deemed sourced in Singapore.
 For example, the Income Tax Act provides for interest to be deemed sourced in Singapore if it is borne by a person resident in Singapore.
 As explained in the answer to question 5 of the "When lending to borrowers" section, these payments would trigger withholding tax obligations if they are made to another person not known to be resident in Singapore.
-The application of these deemed sourced rules generally does not depend on whether the finance documents are executed, delivered, performed or enforced in Singapore.
+The application of these deemed-sourced rules generally does not depend on whether the finance documents are executed, delivered, performed or enforced in Singapore.

 If the foreign bank/financial institution has obtained the relevant license/approval in Singapore (e.g., numerous foreign banks have registered branches in Singapore and obtained the relevant licenses and approvals from the MAS in respect of their Singapore branch), they may carry out such activities through the Singapore branch, subject to such conditions and restrictions as may be imposed by the MAS.